laserattack/oblyzer/README.md

   obleaner.pl [--dry-run] [--pix | -p] [--empty | -e] <obsidian vault path>

 Options:
-  --dry-run      Show what would be deleted, but do not delete anything --pix, -p      Delete all orphaned images
+  --dry-run      Shows what would be done, but does not perform any actions --pix, -p      Delete all orphaned images
   --empty, -e    Delete all empty .md files